Search Learning Area

 i) Students will note the three groups of the seven Sacraments: Initiation, Healing, Communion for Service (Becoming one, Becoming healed, Together for others)

 ii) They will explore the significance of water in human life and in the story of the Jewish people and will engage with the story of Jesus’ baptism, which is different from ours.
 From this account, the main focus will be on God’s words: “You are My beloved Son”

 Students will explore the use of water and light as symbols of God’s life and love.
 They will explore God’s love and his call within a community celebration.

 They will explore the essential elements, symbols, symbolic actions/words used in the celebration of the Sacrament of Baptism.

 They will define Baptism as the name of Sacrament and Christening as its liturgical celebration and effect and be assisted to reflect on this Sacrament as the gateway to all the others.

 They will investigate Baptism as a Sacrament of Initiation, through which we become one with Jesus and share in his life as members of the Christian Church.

 Being signs of God’s presence to others:

-- Jesus shows us how to care and show respect for all of life.
+- Like Jesus we can show how to care, and show respect, for all of life.